Discover the Best Free Things to Do in and around Seattle

-We've updated our curated list of the best free things to do in Seattle right now, with notations next to the places that are paused until Seattle enters Phase 3 of the Safe Start recovery or paused until next year in the case of seasonal activities and venues.
+We've updated our curated list of the best free things to do in Seattle right now, with notations next to the places that are on hold or paused until next year in the case of seasonal activities and venues.

 So you see, there are plenty of activities and attractions to choose from for things you can do for free in Seattle.

 However, we do recommend that you visit each of the links below for the most up-to-date information before beginning any adventure.

 Summer is in full swing around the Puget Sound and if you haven’t started already, it’s time to make the most of it.
 Did you know there are tons of free activities in Seattle?
 We have compiled a list of museums, arts & entertainment, parks and farmer’s markets.

 Find our tips for a day at the museum…